llm-bible/llm-bible.github.io/_publications/guo2024attention.markdown

 ---
 layout: publication
-title: Attention Score Is Not All You Need For Token Importance Indicator In KV Cache Reduction\: Value Also Matters
+title: Attention Score Is Not All You Need For Token Importance Indicator In KV Cache Reduction&#58; Value Also Matters
 authors: Guo Zhiyu, Kamigaito Hidetaka, Watanabe Taro
 conference: "Arxiv"
 year: 2024